About the course

 The Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) is a large multi-disciplinary department with a broad range of sciences related to medicine.
 Research spans the translational research spectrum, from basic biological research through to clinical and epidemiological research.

-The NDORMS is committed to training the next generation of scientists in biological and clinical sciences and has a large number of staff (over 400 people), an annual research grant income of around £16.5 million and around 90 graduate research students.
+The NDORMS is committed to training the next generation of scientists in biological and clinical sciences and has a large number of staff (over 400 people), an annual research grant income of around £25 million and around 100 postgraduate research students.

 There is student representation within the various departmental committees, providing student-led support as well as representing students’ interests on departmental decision-making.

 You will have access to a wide range of resources within the department and University, including the following facilities.

 You will have access to University IT services and Medical Sciences Division IT support.
-You will be allocated unique single-sign-on (SSO) credentials which will allow you to access numerous resources such as information on local seminars (Oxford Talk), other departmental and University information (WebLearn), the divisional skills training portal, Researchers' Toolkit, significant information on the University's student gateway, career courses and libraries online.
+You will be allocated unique single-sign-on (SSO) credentials which will allow you to access numerous resources such as information on local seminars (Oxford Talk), other departmental and University information, the divisional skills training portal, Researchers' Toolkit, significant information on the University's student gateway, career courses and libraries online.

-You will have access to local libraries: the Cairns Library based in the John Radcliffe Hospital and musculoskeletal-related topics at the Girdlestone Library located at the Nuffield Orthopaedic Centre's Knowledge Centre on the Old Road Campus.
+You will have access to local libraries: the Bodleian Library, the Cairns Library based in the John Radcliffe Hospital and musculoskeletal-related topics at the Girdlestone Library located at the Nuffield Orthopaedic Centre's Knowledge Centre on the Old Road Campus.
 Furthermore, through the central University library services, you will have access to a wide range of articles and publications.

 Study and experimental space